LIVING ABROAD GUIDE SECTIONS:

 What should I do in case of an emergency?

-Immediately call Lali.
-If the line is busy or for some reason is not answered, try calling Lali again.
+Immediately call the primary emergency contact (for Buenos Aires or for Montevideo).
+If the line is busy or for some reason is not answered, try calling again.

-If you are unable to get in contact with Lali, please call Kelly.
+If you are unable to get in contact with primary emergency contact, then call the backup emergency contact.

 What is not an emergency?

 Please keep in mind that an emergency is a situation that requires immediate attention.
-If the situation can wait until the next morning, then it may not be an emergency, and you can contact the Puentes team at a more reasonable time.
+If the situation can wait until the next morning, then it may not be an emergency, and you can contact the Puentes team during business hours for support.
+Examples of non-emergencies:

 • A minor broken limb or sprain